 The Tax Court issues the decision after a variable amount of time (from a few days to several months, normally between one and three months).

-The Regional Tax Court decisions can be appealed before the Italian Supreme Court (Corte di Cassazione), which is the highest level of jurisdiction and its mission is to ensure uniformity of jurisprudence and legal certainty.
-However, it is possible to file an appeal only if the decision of the Regional Tax Court violates a law or suffers from major inconsistencies and lack of motivation.
-Conversely, it is not possible to request to the Supreme Court a full re-examination of the merit of the case.
+The Regional Tax Court decisions can be appealed before the Italian Supreme Court (Corte di Cassazione), which is the highest level of jurisdiction, and whose mission is to ensure uniformity of jurisprudence and legal certainty.
+However, it is possible to file an appeal only if the decision of the Tax Court violates a law or suffers from major inconsistencies and lack of motivation.
+Conversely, it is not possible to request before the Supreme Court a full re-examination of the merits of the case.

-The appeal before the Supreme Court must be filed by the same appeal deadline (see 5.1 System for Appealing Judicial Tax Litigation) and the other party has the right to file a counter appeal by 40 days from the serving date.
-It takes a significant period before a decision is issued by the Supreme Court: it ranges from six to eight years.
+The appeal before the Supreme Court must be filed by the same appeal deadline (see 5.1 System for Appealing Judicial Tax Litigation) and the other party has the right to file a counter-appeal by 40 days from the serving date.
+It takes a significant period before a decision is issued by the Supreme Court: this ranges from six to eight years.

 The Tax Courts are organised in different chambers to which the judges are appointed.
 Each Tax Court has a president who is in charge of assigning the appeals to individual sections.
 The control over the general functioning of the Tax Courts (transfer of judges, assessments of incompatibility, disciplinary measures, legislative proposals, professional training) belongs to the High Council for Tax Judiciary, a self-governing body, the members of which are elected every four years between the tax court judges (11) and the Members of Parliament (four).

-The third and last degree of judgment is managed by the Supreme Court and is organised into multiple chambers, each chaired by a president and specialised in a specific field of the law; ie, civil, criminal, labour and taxation.
-Tax cases are heard by the tax chamber, which decides in panels of five members (who are all career judges).
+The third and last degree of judgment is managed by the Supreme Court and is organised into multiple chambers, each chaired by a president and specialised in a specific field of the law: ie, civil, criminal, labour.
+A specialised Chamber for taxation issues has been formally created with Law No 130/2022, reinforcing a specialisation which, to some extent, was de facto already happening.
+The tax chamber decides in panels of five members (who are all career judges).